Chiratna/covid_app2/README.md

 # covid_app

-A new Flutter application that tracks and shows the covid cases in india and in its states.
+A  Flutter application that tracks and shows the covid cases in india and in its states.

 All the data are obtained using diff api of  https://api.covid19india.org/ .